euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Background
 ----------

 The LS-DYNA solver produces about 120GB of binary-format data for each simulation, split across multiple files.
-The original post-processing tool was written in Microsoft Excel using VBA to decode the binary data and carry out the required calculations.
-The results were output to workbooks and plotted using Excel's graphing capabilities.
-The original design was not particularly modular and the technical debt [Atr01]_ had grown signficantly as the post-processor became more complex due to changes in the models themselves and additional requirements, making it difficult to determine whether changes would impact existing code.
+The existing post-processing tool was based on Microsoft Excel, using VBA to decode the binary data and carry out the required calculations and Excel's graphing capabilities to plot the results.
+The original design of the VBA code was not particularly modular and its complexity had grown signficantly as additional post-processing calculations were included and to accomodate developments in the models themselves.
+In short, there was signficant "technical debt" [Cun92]_ in the code which made it difficult to determine whether new functionality would adversely impact the existing calculations.

 The start of a new analysis campaign forced a reappraisal of the existing approach as these issues meant there was low confidence that the new post-processing features required could be developed in the time or budget available.
 The following requirements were identified as strongly desirable in any new post-processing tool: